TimKraemer/minimal-npm-webpack-react-es6-production-environment/README.md

 * ES6 Support
 * Polyfills
 * CSS, SCSS (SASS), LESS support
-* ESLint linting
+* ESLint linting with 'prettier'
 * Module Chunking
-* ... results at the time of writing to a production-build with a total size of `256 kB`
+* ... results at the time of writing to a production-build with a total size of `268 kB`